jsfs11/asx-portfolio-tracker/README_STREAMLIT.md

 ## 🚀 Next Steps

 1. **Test the interface** with your existing data
-2. **Share with your dad** using the Mac instructions
+2. **Share with others** using the setup instructions
 3. **Customize styling** by editing the CSS in streamlit_app.py
 4. **Add features** by extending the existing pages
 5. **Host online** using Streamlit Cloud for remote access

-The web interface provides all the power of your CLI tools with a modern, user-friendly experience that's perfect for sharing with family members who prefer point-and-click interfaces!
+The web interface provides all the power of CLI tools with a modern, user-friendly experience that's perfect for sharing with users who prefer point-and-click interfaces!